fluid-project/infusion-docs/src/documents/ChangeApplierAPI.md

 ## Registering interest in model changes using a ChangeApplier ##

-### Declarative style ###
+### Declarative style for listening to changes ###

-The declarative style for registering interest in change events uses an entry in the `modelListeners` options area of a `modelRelayComponent`.
+The declarative style for registering interest in change events uses an entry in the `modelListeners` options area of a `modelComponent`.
 These listeners are attached to the applier during the construction process of the entire component (and its surrounding tree) and so will therefore become notified as part of the [initial transaction](ModelRelay.md#the-initial-transaction) - they will therefore get to observe the model changing state from its primordial value of undefined to holding their initial resolved value.
 This is the **recommended** way of listening to model changes using the ChangeApplier system.

 Each record in the modelListeners block has the format `<modelPathReference>: <modelListener declaration>`.
 The left and right hand sides of this definition will be explained in the subsequent sections: